NASA-PDS/template-repo-python/README.md

-# pds-template-python
+# pds-template-repo-python

-Template repository for PDS python developments.
+This is the template repository for PDS's Python projects.

 This repository aims at being a base for new python repository used in PDS.
+Simply click the <kbd>Use this template</kbd> button ↑ (or use [this hyperlink](https://github.com/NASA-PDS/pds-template-repo-python/generate)).

 It guides developers to ease the initialization of a project and recommends preferred options to standardize developments and ease maintenance.

 ## Prerequisites

-Any system wide requirements (brew install, apt-get install or yum install ...)

-**Python3** should be used.
+Include any system-wide requirements (`brew install`, `apt-get install`, `yum install`, …) **Python 3** should be used regardless as [Python 2 reached end-of-life on January 1st, 2020](https://pythonclock.org/).

-## User quickstart
+## User Quickstart

-Install
+Install with:

     pip install my_pds_module

-Configure

-Update local configuration files is relevant.
-Ideally a default configuration should work (see [Configuration](###configuration) for detail).
+If possible, make a default configuration work out of the box, but see the [Configuration](###configuration) section for details.

-Use (command line or web service url):

-    ...
+To execute, run:

+    (put your run commands here)

-## Developers
+## Developmemt

-**PyCharm** IDE is useful for complex development project.
+To develop this project, use your favorite text editor, or an integrated development environment with Python support, such as [PyCharm](https://www.jetbrains.com/pycharm/).

 ### Packaging

-To isolate and be able to re-produce the environment for the project, we use virtualenv:
+To isolate and be able to re-produce the environment for this package, you should use a [Python Virtual Environment](https://docs.python.org/3/tutorial/venv.html).
+To do so, run:

     python -m venv venv

-    source venv/bin/activate
+Then exclusively use `venv/bin/python`, `venv/bin/pip`, etc. (It is no longer recommended to use `venv/bin/activate`.)

-Dependencies for development are stored in file requirements.txt, they are installed in the virtualenv as follow:
+Dependencies for development are stored in file `requirements.txt`; they are installed into the virtual environment as follow:

-    pip install -r requirements.txt
+    venv/bin/pip install --requirement requirements.txt

-Use setup tools to package your code:

-    pip install setuptools

-All the source code is in a sub-directory named after the developed module, for example my_pds_module.
+All the source code is in a sub-directory under `src`.
-If the project is complex, we might have different sub-modules in this directory.

-Update the setup.py file:
+You should update the `setup.py` file:

 - name of your module
 - version
 - license, default apache, update if needed